Passive Radiators

 When entering the PR details into WinISD, use the T/S parameters from the normal driver.
 You will need to enter Vas Qms Fs Sd and Xmax - none of which are altered by removing the magnet.
 You also enter the number of PRs and the mass added to each cone.
 As you change the mass, you can see the change in the response.

-Snorky design shown in blue, Passive radiator design shown in red, Lower tune PR design shown in green
+The "Snorky" design is shown in blue, the Passive Radiator design is shown in red and the Lower tune PR design is shown in green

 Output (SPL)